The thinking factory is here: How machines are now learning to optimize themselves – From Bosch and Siemens to Tesla – Image: Xpert.Digital

 - Successful mechanical engineering companies in Germany include Bosch, CLAAS, Dürr, Exyte, Festo, Krones, Voith, Zeiss and others

-Cyber-physical systems as the backbone of the smart factory
+Cyber-physical systems as the backbone of the Smart Factory

 Cyber-physical systems form the technological backbone of modern smart factories.
 These systems connect physical components such as machines, robots, and transport vehicles with intelligent software and communication technology.
-The result is self-organizing production systems that can respond autonomously to changes and continuously optimize themselves.
+The result is self-organizing production systems that can autonomously react to changes and continuously optimize themselves.

 Internet of Things in the production environment